snimu/blog/contents/propsal-mtp-by-splitting/article.md

 The second option is likely very good for training dynamics, because 1) the output hidden state doesn't represent a single output token but a distribution over tokens and 2) having to make a good second-token-ahead prediction from the actual next token and the model's own prediction of the next-token-ahead forces the model to make that next-token-ahead prediction damn good.
 I assume that in the extreme case where the hidden state is literally only an optimized superposition of tokens for the next token prediction, this second prediction would give another signal to make the probability distribution

-I definitely want a piece of that for my method, and will write about how to get it [further down](#catching-up-to-deepseek); my problem with the method is that the main transformer backend adds so little to all the token predictions except for the first one, because of the conflict between the hidden state used for the first prediction having to be useful for the first prediction, and thus being basically just a superposition of tokens, and having to be useful for the further predictions, which could use more abstract information (because they are using a transfomer block on it anyway).
+I definitely want a piece of that for my method, and will write about how to get it [further down](#catching-up-to-deepseek); my problem with the method is that the main transformer backend adds so little to all the token predictions except for the first one, because of the conflict between the hidden state used for the first prediction having to be useful for the first prediction, and thus being basically just a superposition of tokens, and having to be useful for the further predictions, which could use more abstract information (because they are using a transformer block on it anyway).

 In other words, DeepSeek's MTP prediction works because it gives a very strong signal to optimize the immediate next-token prediction for downstream text.
 It would be nice if it also encouraged a strong abstract representation in the middle of the model more directly.
 To be clear, it probably does, because the hidden state probably contains a bunch of abstract information  to help the subsequent token predictions, but that has its own issues.